Luther Burbank Center for the Arts: Presentations and tenants

 The Center presents more than 100 performances each year.
 Many notable artists have performed at the Center.
 Resident companies include the North Bay Stage Company and Roustabout Theater.

-Other tenants include the Santa Rosa Original Certified Farmers Market and various medical and educational organizations.
+Other tenants include the Santa Rosa Original Certified Farmers Market and various medical and educational organizations like Anova Center for Education.

 History

 The Foundation purchased the property from the Christian Life Center in the 1970s for $4.5 million.
 The facility opened to the public in 1981.
 Henry Trione, a philanthropist affiliated with Wells Fargo bank, assembled a group of donors, dubbed "Henry's Angels", who purchased the property for $4.5 million cash in a bankruptcy court in 1981.
 In 2006, the Foundation sold the naming rights to Wells Fargo Bank for ten years, coming into effect on March 12, 2005.
 The foundation continued to own and operate the center, which reverted to its original name on March 12, 2016.
 The center's east wing was heavily damaged in the Tubbs fire.